korosenpai/Tellus/app/src/main/saves/README.md

 main folder is chunk size (ex: 32) to avoid crashes.

-the chunks are saved as "y-x.sar" with the top left corner while spawning is 0-0, NOT the viewport, but the starting grid
+the chunks are saved as "y_x.sar" with the top left corner while spawning is 0_0, NOT the viewport, but the starting grid